iotempire/iotempower/doc/first-node.rst

 -------------------------------------------

-Note that this instructions are for reconfiguring the WiFi credentials on nodes that have been pre-installed with IoT empower and can be flashed over wireless (over the air - OTA - the ones used in the classroom should be ready).
+Note that this instructions are for reconfiguring the WiFi credentials on nodes that have been pre-installed with IoTempower and can be flashed over wireless (over the air - OTA - the ones used in the classroom should be ready).
-If your node has never been flashed with IoT empower before, follow this tutorial here `First Flash page <pre-flash.rst>`_ for the first preparation.
+If your node has never been flashed with IoTempower before, follow this tutorial here `First Flash page <pre-flash.rst>`_ for the first preparation.